nyu-python-programming/mad-lib-generator/README.md

 ### Verify that the tests pass

 Pytest-based tests are included in the `tests` directory that will help you determine whether each function is operating as expected.
 If the functions have been completed correctly, all tests should pass.
-You shoudl not edit any files in the `test` directory.
+You should not edit any files in the `test` directory.